jrisi256/obsidian/joe_shack_home/differential association.md

 - Even beyond that point, differential association does not only refer to persons.
 We learn from people, yes, but we’re learning patterns of behaviors, associations, messages from these people, which we’re about to get into.

 - Think about why drug counselors don’t start engaging in deviant drug behavior.
 They are frequently exposed to drug users often for long durations.
 However the priority and intensity are quite weak.
 Additionally, the messages and associations in their life are strongly organized in favor of conformity.
 Relates to the previous point.
 Not just about people.

+- Similarly, it is possible to learn criminal patterns and definitions from law abiding persons and vice versa.
+Criminality (and non-criminality) is learned through association with criminal and non-criminal patterns regardless of the source (the source being criminal or non-criminal persons).

+- People not only learn from what you say but also what you do.

 ### What is meant, specifically, by associations and messages?